 What makes urination painful in men?
 Find out here.

 Doctors do not know exactly why BPH happens.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases, experts believe that aging and hormonal factors may play a role.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases,

 Testosterone and estrogen balance: Males produce testosterone throughout their life, along with a smaller amount of estrogen.
 Females also produce these hormones, but they produce less testosterone and more estrogen.
 As males get older, they produce less testosterone in proportion to estrogen.
 It may be the estrogen that triggers additional growth in the prostate.